 Have you ever wondered about the health benefits of seeds?
-Amy Jamieson-Petonic, R.D., a registered dietician at Cleveland Clinic, says people do not realize certain seeds have a variety of health benefits.
+Dietitian Amy Jamieson-Petonic, RD, says people don’t realize certain seeds have a variety of health benefits.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy